nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 What can I do for you?
 _________________________________
 File Created: Personal
+0/0 loaded successfully for Personal
 File Created: Zoom
+0/0 loaded successfully for Zoom
 File Created: Timetable
+0/0 loaded successfully for Timetable
 File Created: Goal
 The file has successfully been loaded!
 _________________________________